Introduction

 Break The Process Into Chunks

-For example, I use PEEL with my high school students; when having them practice writing short answer responses, I create a PowerPoint and organize the slides in the following manner:
+For example, I use the PEEL strategy with my high school students.
+When we practice writing short answer responses, my slides are organized like this:

 - Short Answer Question